Josh Norris

-Joshua Norris (born May 5, 1999) is an American professional ice hockey center for the Buffalo Sabres of the National Hockey League (NHL).
+Joshua Norris (born May 5, 1999) is an American professional ice hockey player who is a center for the Buffalo Sabres of the National Hockey League (NHL).
 He was drafted in the first round of the 2017 NHL entry draft by the San Jose Sharks and in 2018 was traded to the Ottawa Senators as part of a package for All-Star defenseman Erik Karlsson.